Weight Balancing on Boundaries: Introduction

-By viewing Theorem~\ref{theorem: antipodal} again as balancing of two equal weights, we can consider another generalization to polyhedra, asking whether we can put (equal) weights so that their barycenter is the origin.
-Note, however, that this is not very interesting if we are allowed to put them anywhere on the surface of the polyhedron: we can then cut the polyhedron by any plane through the origin and apply the $2$-dimensional Theorem \ref{theorem: different weights} to (a connected component of) the section, showing that this is possible for any number of equal weights.
-The question becomes interesting if we restrict the weights to lie on the \emph{edges} of the polyhedron.
+By viewing Theorem~\ref{theorem: antipodal} again as the balancing of two equal weights, we can consider another generalization to convex polyhedra in dimension~$d$, asking whether there are two antipodal points on the surface of the polyhedron.
+This is not very interesting if we are allowed to put them anywhere on the surface of the polyhedron: we can then cut the polyhedron by any plane through the origin and apply Theorem~\ref{theorem: antipodal}.

-\begin{theorem} On the edges of any $3$-dimensional bounded \emph{convex} polyhedron containing the origin, there exist three points whose barycenter coincides with the origin. \end{theorem}
+The question becomes interesting if we restrict the points to lie on \emph{lower-dimensional faces} of the polyhedron.
+In Section~\ref{section: convex} we prove the following. \begin{theorem} For any convex polyhedron $P \subset \Rset^d$ containing the origin, there is an antipodal pair consisting of a point on a $\lfloor d/2 \rfloor$-face and a point on a~$\lceil d/2\rceil$-face. \end{theorem}

 In other words,